CBR Building: Location and surroundings

 The CBR building is located at 185, Chaussée de la Hulpe/Terhulpensesteenweg in Watermael-Boitsfort, adjacent to the Sonian Forest and ten minutes away from the Avenue Louise/Louizalaan, connecting Brussels' city centre.

 The gardens surrounding the building were created by the landscape architect René Pechère.
 Some of his works include the gardens of the 1958 Brussels World's Fair (Expo 58), the 1937 Paris Expo, the upper part of the Botanical Garden of Brussels, the Mont des Arts/Kunstberg and more.
 His work is still visible around the building, surrounding it in a vibrant green landscape.

 The neighbouring buildings are exclusively dedicated to office-based architecture, strictly distinguished from the residential neighbourhoods closer to the city centre.
 The office scenery is divided by two large crossing roads, bringing in a constant flow of traffic.

 Publications

-The CBR building was the only Belgian project selected for the 1979 MoMA exhibition - 'Transformations in Modern Architecture between 1960 and 1980', where it was celebrated for setting a precedent in expressive facades using prefabricated concrete modules.
+The CBR building was the only Belgian project selected for the 1979 MoMA exhibition - 'Transformations in Modern Architecture between 1960 and 1980', where it was celebrated for setting a precedent in expressive façades using prefabricated concrete modules.

 The building was also mentioned in a publication by the KU Leuven Faculty of Architecture called WTC Tower Teachings, where Marc Dubois described the CBR Building as an example of qualitative real estate architecture within Brussels.